Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 ## Updates from Papier
 When people don't know the data yet:
-- Quick sessions to understand high level requirements
+- Quick sessions to understand high level requirements.
+  - What are you trying to do?
+  - Do you need it in Looker?
+Why?
+  - What reporting do you currently have?
+- Load all data as we don't understand the structure yet and we have 2 weeks Fivetran trial.
 - BI team to develop what makes sense as we understand roughly what the business is looking for
-- This gets sent to the stakeholder for review
+- This gets sent to the stakeholder for review.
+If things are definitely not needed, the code and tables can be deleted.

 When there is existing data:
 - Quick sessions to understand high level requirements, KPIs